artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 series: React Native at Artsy
 ---

 <center>
 <img src="/images/swift-in-rn/swift-in-react-native.svg" style="width:300px;">
 </center>

 Swift became public in June 2014, by August we had started using it in Artsy.
 By October, we had [Swift in production][eidolon-postmortem] channeling hundreds of thousands of dollars in auction bids.
+It was pretty obvious that Swift is the future of native development on Apple platforms.

 Since then we've built an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].
-It is pretty obvious that Swift is the future of native development on Apple platforms.

 We first started experimenting with with React Native in February 2016, and by August 2016, we announced that [Artsy moved to React Native][artsy-rn] effectively meaning new code would be in JavaScript from here onwards.